seanfisk/cpg-islands/papers/presenter-first-notes.rst

     Business logic.

     Holds no reference to presenter.

+    Is responsible for communication between MVP triads (using events).

 View
     A portion of the interface of the application - what the user sees and interacts with.